computational-psychology/multyscale/docs/index.rst

 Welcome to multyscale's documentation!
 ======================================

+Multyscale aims to provide a modular and flexible, yet intuitive and robust library for implementing multiscale spatial filtering models of early vision (initially and primarily for modeling brightness perception).

 .. note::
    This documentation uses `The Documentation System`_'s four sections:
    Explanations, Tutorials, a "Cookbook" of How-To guides, and the API reference.